 This imaging test is primarily done to check the flow of blood in the penis.
 The test is harmless.
 It is a non-invasive test that works with soundwaves to show the state of the penile arteries for further evaluation.
-The images produced to give the readings of the speed and direction of the blood flow.
+The images were produced to give readings of the speed and direction of the blood flow.

 This test can be performed in combination with an injection test to better stimulate the blood flow and produce an erection for clear readings of the ultrasound.